Utah Income Tax Penalties and Interest

 |16 or more days||The greater of $20 or 10% of the unpaid tax|

-If a tax due return is not filed by the due date, or within the extension period, a late filing penalty will be assessed.
+If a tax-due return is not filed by the original due date, or by the extension period due date, a late filing penalty will be assessed.

 Utah automatically grants a six-month extension to file income tax returns (not an extension to pay tax due).
-However, you will receive an extension penalty if you do not meet the following prepayment conditions by the original return due date.
+However, you will receive an extension penalty if you do not make the required prepayment by the original return due date.

-Prepaid credits (withholding tax, pre-payments, etc.) must equal:
+Your prepaid credits (withholding tax, pre-payments, credits, etc.) must equal at least: